Top 10 Laser Tag Games to play at Home

 Mix & Match

 Different arenas usually offer different variants.
-Sometimes, the diversity depends on the level of technology they have at hand.
+Sometimes, diversity depends on the level of technology they have at hand.

 Here’s what you need to know about the basic variations of laser tag: